sahiltanwar/Data-Structure-Practicals/README.md

 # Data Structure Practicals
-In this repository I'll add all of my data structures programs.
+In this repository I'll add all of my data structures practicals.
 Most of them are implemented by C programming language.

 Enjoy! :smile: